Introduction: Flyback Transformer Driver for Beginners

-From an old CRT TV/monitor or purchased online (don't get ripped off, these things are worth about $15 max when new).
+Salvaged from an old CRT TV/monitor or purchased online (don't get ripped off, these things are worth about $15 tops when new).
 TV flybacks seem to perform best with this circuit, monitor flybacks don't put out as much.

-A good transistor has decent current gain (Hfe), for example MJ15003 measures about 30 with my Chinese tester and low turn-off delay (storage time) and fall times.
+A good transistor has low turn-off delay (storage time) and fall times, decent current gain (Hfe), for example MJ15003 measures a gain of 30 with my Chinese tester.

 A thermal pad or paste/grease is recommended for better thermal transfer between the transistor and heatsink.
-The cheapest and nastiest stuff you can find on ebay is adequate for this, I had some leftover from a PC build but you could salvage enough from old LED light bulbs or the TV you took the flyback from!
+The cheapest and nastiest stuff you can find on ebay is adequate for this, you could even salvage enough from old LED light bulbs or the TV you took the flyback from!
 A pea sized amount is plenty and the transistor will squash it down and spread it out.

 Your power supply voltage determines the value of this resistor.
 150 ohm for 6v, 220 ohm for 12v, 470 ohm for 18v.
+Its ok to go higher in wattage rating but not lower.
 I will be making a 12v driver so will reference a 220 ohm resistor from now on.

 1x 22 ohm 5 watt resistor